PadoSensei/Ocras/README.md

 <h2 align="center"><img src="./Admin_Grab.png" alt="Admin"/> </h2>

 Once all the details are entered, the app will generate a QR code for each table in the restaurant.
-Each scanned QR code will take the scanner to the restaurant's Customer Page and an order can be placed and tracked, like in the Quick Demo above.
+Each scanned QR code will take the scanner to the restaurant's Customer Page where an order can be placed.
 <h2 align="center"><img src="./Customer_Grab.png" alt="Customer"/> </h2>